Fall 2022 Financial Aid

 YOU ARE ENROLLED PART-TIME, BUT YOUR FINANCIAL AID BUDGET IS FULL-TIME:

-- Enrollment level and Financial Aid Budgets must match in order for funds to disburse.
-Original financial aid offers are based on the assumption of full-time enrollment.
+- Original financial aid offers are based on the assumption of full-time enrollment.
 If you are an undergraduate student enrolled in less than 12 credits, you must tell us how many credits you will take.
 Our office will review your aid for possible revisions and make sure these match which then allows your aid to disburse.
 In most cases, a minimum of six undergraduate credits is required to receive any amount of financial aid.
 If you have not previously provided our office with this information, please do so now.
 The most efficient way to inform us is via our online contact form.
 Please provide the number of credits you will take (fall and spring if known).
 Include ENROLLMENT or CREDIT LEVEL in the subject line and also make sure you include your STUDENT ID # in the body of your email.)
 Failure to notify our department by August 10 may result in a delay in the disbursement of your aid.

 - Graduate students enrolled in less than 8 credits no longer need to tell us.
 We will adjust our records to match your enrollment in mid-August.
 Enrollment in a minimum of 4 four graduate credits is required to receive Federal Loan funding.